danilocangucu/productsapi/README.md

 ## API Endpoints

-- **GET /products**: Retrieve a list of products.
+- **GET /public/products**: Retrieve a list of products.
 The response excludes the "userId" field.
+- **POST /public/register**: Receives data to create a new user.
+- **POST /public/authenticate**: Receives data to authenticate an existing user.
+Responds with a valid JWT.
+- **POST /private/newproduct**: Receives data to create a new product.
+Responds with created product.

 ## MongoDB Settings